cynesthete/cynesthete.github.io/README.md

 [Demo Here](https://cynesthete.github.io/)

+![Screenshot]

-Authored by Tony Rivas; I watched a video on YouTube to get a better understanding of the Bootstrap Grid, which was made by __.
+Authored by Tony Rivas; I watched a [video](https://youtu.be/qmPmwdshCMw) on YouTube to get a better understanding of the Bootstrap Grid, which was made by Academind.